Farm to school logo screenshot.

 Harvest of the Month

-Harvest of the Month is a Farm-to-School initiative that promotes a different locally grown food in the school cafeteria each month.
+Harvest of the Month is a Farm-to-School initiative that promotes different locally grown food items in classrooms and the cafeteria each month.
 In 2022, Cornell Cooperative Extension launched a Harvest of the Month Pilot program, that took place over 4 months, with three separate school districts highlighting four Sullivan County Farms and their harvest products.
-Recipes, Nutrition, Growing and Harvest Information were shared with students in the lunchrooms to highlight the experience.
+Recipes, nutrition, growing, and harvest information were shared with students in the lunchrooms to highlight the experience.
+In 2024 and 2025, educational programming continued in the classroom and in school gardens with support from Sullivan 180 and Harvest NY.

 New York Thursdays

-New York Thursdays is a locally sourced meal initiative that brings farm-fresh New York State foods to schools and institutions on one or more Thursdays a month throughout the year
+New York Thursdays: a locally sourced meal initiative that brings farm-fresh New York State foods to schools and institutions on one or more Thursdays a month throughout the year

-• This would essentially – a full meal sourced from NYS on Thursdays of each month – once a month or more.
-This helps highlight the products, experience, while keeping costs within reach for SFA’s while increasing local sourced products.
+• This provides a meal created with ingredients sourced from NYS on Thursdays.
+This helps highlight local products and the local food experience, while keeping costs within reach for SFA’s and increasing locally sourced products.